himanjanpati/k8s-exam-guide/CKA-exam-guide/CKA-misc-notes.md

 Note - Liveness probe restarts the pod if the check fails where as readiness probe will not reastart the pod

+HTTP probes:
+For an HTTP probe, the kubelet sends an HTTP request to the specified path and port to perform the check.